The Design of Everyday Life This event is now over

 Everywhere we turn, a startling new device promises to transfigure our lives.
 But at what cost?

-To mark the launch of his new book “Radical Technologies: The Design of Everyday Life” writer and urbanist Adam Greenfield discusses the radical technologies that are changing our cities, societies and even our psyches at bewildering speed, from 3D printing and augmented reality to machine learning and artificial intelligence.
+To mark the launch of his new book “Radical Technologies: The Design of Everyday Life” writer and urbanist Adam Greenfield discussed the radical technologies that are changing our cities, societies and even our psyches at bewildering speed, from 3D printing and augmented reality to machine learning and artificial intelligence.

 In partnership with Verso Books.